Updated On : February 15, 2024

 The key responsibilities of a judge encompass:

-The role of a judge holds paramount importance within the Judicial System of India.
-Judges bear the responsibility of administering, interpreting, and applying laws and constitutional articles.
+The role of a judge is paramount within the Indian judicial System.
+Judges are responsible for administering, interpreting, and applying laws and constitutional articles.
 This esteemed position demands immense hard work, dedication, and unwavering commitment to the judiciary.

-In India, all decisions, whether favorable or unfavorable, rest with the judiciary.
-This profession not only presents formidable challenges but also offers significant financial and social rewards.
+In India, all favourable or unfavourable decisions rest with the judiciary.
+This profession presents formidable challenges and offers significant financial and social rewards.
 Judges command respect and wield considerable power in adjudicating matters of national importance.

 Landmark cases such as the Nirbhaya case or high-profile terrorism trials underscore the profound influence and authority vested in judges.

-In the eyes of victims, judges in India are akin to divine figures, as they resolve intricate legal issues stemming from offenses or grave crimes committed by offenders.
+In the eyes of victims, judges in India are akin to divine figures, as they resolve intricate legal issues stemming from offences or grave crimes committed by offenders.

 Key Attributes of a Judge: